Vladimir Putin Says Trust Between Russia-US Has Declined After Donald Trump Became President

 “The use of chemical weapons against civilians is horrific, but the fact is that President Trump’s military action violates the constitution and US treaty obligations under the UN charter,” said Hina Shamsi, the director of the National Security Project at the American Civil Liberties Union.
 “There’s no legitimate domestic or international law basis for it, and it’s telling that the administration hasn’t even tried to provide one.”

-[Featured Image by Ma Ping – Pool/Getty Images]
+[Featured Image by Ma Ping/Pool/Getty Images]